 Ruling out alternative explanations for a null effect.
 Given that we found limited evidence for a predictive link between acoustic features and within-person fluctuations in state happiness, we ran several additional analyses to rule out artifactual explanations for these null effects.
-We selected random forests for the majority of these analyses, as well as analogous tests in Studies 2 and 3, because it was consistently the best-performing machine learning algorithm in our primary machine learning analyses.
+We selected random forests for the majority of these analyses, as well as analogous tests in Studies 2 and 3, because it was consistently the best-performing machine learning algorithm in our primary analyses.

-First, we examined if the null effects were due to a limitation in the type of acoustic features we extracted from the audio recordings.
+First, we examined if the null effects were because of a limitation in the type of acoustic features we extracted from the audio recordings.
 Although the eGeMAPS is a relatively parsimonious set of features-it consists of select acoustic features that have been empirically or theoretically linked with emotion-it is possible that a broader set of acoustic features might yield more insight into within-person fluctuations in momentary happiness.
-We therefore re-ran our primary analyses using the 2016 Interspeech Computational Paralinguistic Challenge set of 6,737 acoustic features.
+We therefore reran our primary analyses using the 2016 Interspeech Computational Paralinguistic Challenge set of 6,737 acoustic features.
 The Computational Paralinguistic Challenge is held annually at the Interspeech conference on spoken language processing.
-Importantly, prior Interspeech Challenge feature sets have been shown to slightly outperform the eGeMAPS at detecting levels of emotional valence (analogous to levels of happiness) from audio recordings (Eyben, Scherer, et al., 2016).
+Importantly, prior Interspeech Challenge feature sets have been shown to slightly out-perform the eGeMAPS at detecting levels of emotional valence (analogous to levels of happiness) from audio recordings (Eyben et al., 2016).
 The 2016 Interspeech feature set is the most recent set available for use in openSMILE.
-We therefore re-ran our machine learning analyses using these acoustic features as predictors.
+Therefore, we reran our machine learning analyses using these acoustic features as predictors.

-Second, we tested whether the limited predictive accuracy we observed was due to our decision to round within-person happiness reports to the nearest integer, which could conceivably result in the loss of valuable information.
-To address this issue, we re-ran the random forests analyses reported above while using continuous, non-rounded, within-person-centered happiness reports as our criteria (random forests can be implemented for both categorical and continuous outcomes; https://scikitlearn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).
+Second, we tested whether the limited predictive accuracy we observed was because of our decision to round within-person happiness reports to the nearest integer, which could conceivably result in the loss of valuable information.
+To address this issue, we reran the random forests analyses reported above while using continuous, nonrounded, within-person-centered happiness reports as our criteria (random forests can be implemented for continuous outcomes; https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).

-Third, we examined if the null effects were due to a limitation in the type of audio recordings we used.
-In Study 1, we combined audio recordings in which participants described the events of their day and those in which participants described a relatively neutral photograph in a single analysis so as to maximize statistical power.
-Yet, it is possible that descriptions of neutral photographs contain little signal relevant to state happiness-particularly compared to descriptions of the events of participants' days (e.g., which may have included happy or sad events)-and therefore that using them in our machine learning analysis artificially lowered accuracy.
-To address this issue, we re-ran our primary analysis separately for each type of audio recording.
+Third, we examined if the null effects were because of a limitation in the type of audio recordings we used.
+In Study 1, we combined audio recordings in which participants described the events of their day and those in which participants described a relatively neutral picture in a single analysis so as to maximize statistical power.
+Yet, it is possible that descriptions of neutral pictures contain little signal relevant to state happiness-particularly compared with descriptions of the events of participants' days (e.g., that may have included both happy and sad events)-and, therefore, that using them in our machine learning analysis artificially lowered accuracy.
+To address this issue, we reran our primary analysis separately for each type of audio recording.

-Finally, we tested whether the null effects were due to a limitation in machine learning analyses.
-Our rationale for using machine learning was that these algorithms can find more nuanced links between predictor and outcome variables compared to regression models typically used by psychologists.
+Finally, we tested whether the null effects were because of a limitation in machine learning analyses.
+Our rationale for using machine learning was that these algorithms can find more nuanced links between predictor and outcome variables compared with regression models typically used by psychologists.
 Yet, in light of its poor performance, machine learning algorithms may not have been the optimal analysis for the task of predicting state happiness from acoustic features.
 To address this issue, we examined two alternative analytic approaches for predicting state happiness from acoustic features: (a) conventional regression and correlation and (b) asking humans.